Nuv09/IT462_BigData_GooglePlay/README.md

 - The code will **NOT be saved**
 - It will disappear once the Spark session is closed

-All required preprocessing steps must exist inside Scala source files.
+All required preprocessing steps must exist inside Scala source files `01_DataPreprocessing.scala`.
 (Read the instructions below)

 ---
 ## 🎯 Correct Project Workflow

 ### 1️⃣ Testing Before Saving
-You may:

-- Test logic inside `spark-shell`
+- You may test your code logic inside `spark-shell`.
-- Once verified:
-  - Copy the working code
-  - Paste it into the Scala file
-  - Push the file

 ### 2️⃣ Write All Official Code in Scala Files

-Do **not** rely on terminal-only code.
-All preprocessing steps must be written inside `01_DataPreprocessing.scala`,
+- Once you verified your code, Copy the working code and paste it into the Scala file.
+  Note: There is a specific syntax, Let ChatGBT do it for you and tell you how to paste.

 ### 3️⃣ Team Collaboration with Git
 After completing a step (e.g., Reduction):
 ```
 git add .